gramineproject/gramine/Documentation/devel/features.md

 There are two notions that must be discussed separately:

 1. Host OS's links: Gramine sees them as normal files.
-These links are currently always followed during directory/file lookup.
+On Linux host, these links are currently always followed during directory/file lookup.
 2. In-Gramine links: Gramine has no support for links (i.e., applications cannot create links).
    - There is one exception: some pseudo-files like `/proc/[pid]/cwd` and `/proc/self`.